There are now 2 possible online modes for units:

 - Contact hours

-- block taught in early February in Albany before the start of Semester 1 (ancillary charges: cost of food and accommodation is borne by the student); then group-based meetings to assist in assessment preparations during the rest of Semester 1
+- Block taught in early February in Albany before the start of Semester 1 (ancillary charges to cover cost of food and accommodation which is borne by the student)), followed by online Collaborate or Microsoft Teams sessions during the semester:

 - This unit is recognised by the University as a service learning unit.
 Service learning refers to community engagement activities that are embedded in units of study, being structured and assessed as formal educational experiences.